Royalayne/python-help/README.md

+(if a file says "empty" i just wrote that to be able to upload it)

 Complete the implementation of your Wiki encyclopedia.
 You must fulfill the following requirements:

 Entry Page: Visiting /wiki/TITLE, where TITLE is the title of an encyclopedia entry,